Need writing letter in Japanese? Get it done fast!

 Task examples for Writing letter in Japanese

-I need you to write a formal letter in Japanese
+I need you to write a basic letter in Japanese

 100

-I need you to write a simple letter in Japanese
+I need you to write a formal letter in Japanese for a business proposal

 Mary Pearson